zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 His mother says, “I need all that stuff.
 You know I ’ve always been a pack rat.”
 A “pack (pack) rat (rat)” is a person who likes to co llect many things and not get rid of anything.
 It’s quite similar to a hoarder.
 Julio  says, “I know, but I think things are getting out of hand.”
 The expression “to get ou t of hand” means that the situation is becoming uncontrollable.
 It’s becoming  so extreme, so difficult, that we won’t be able to handle it.
 We won’t be able to manage it.

 Julio says, “You have stuff on every surface and yo u can’t find anything in here.”
 We use the word “surface” to describe the top of a table or of a shelf or of any flat object that you can put something on top of.
 Mom sa ys, “You can’t find anything, but I can put my hands on anything I want at any ti me.”
 Julio’s mother says that maybe he can’t find things in her house, but she ca n.
 She says, “I can put my hands on anything I want.”
 “To put your hands on” s omething here means to locate something, to find something.
-She says she c an find whatever she wants.
+She says she can find whatever she wants.

 “I collect and keep useful things, unlike you young  people these days who throw away perfectly good things just because you don’t n eed them this minute.”
 Mom says she collects and keeps useful things.
 “To coll ect” means to get a lot of the same item, the same thing.
 She complains that “youn g people these days” – meaning nowadays, in the present time – “throw away  perfectly good things.”
 They get rid of perfectly good things.
 The use of t he word “perfectly” here means completely, entirely.
 It’s really used for emphasis : these are really good things.